 Bake for 55 to 60 minutes, or until a toothpick inserted into the center comes out clean (typically, if I haven’t added any mix-ins, my bread is done at 55 minutes; if I have added mix-ins, it needs closer to 60 minutes).
 Let the bread cool in the loaf pan for 10 minutes, then transfer it to a wire rack to cool for 20 minutes before slicing.

 Recipe adapted from my honey whole wheat banana bread, originally based on All Recipes.
 Storage suggestions: This bread is moist, so it will keep for just two or three days at room temperature.
 Store it in the refrigerator for five to seven days, or in the freezer for up to three months or so.
-I like to slice the bread before freezing and defrost individual slices, either by letting them rest at room temperature or lightly toasting them. *A note on oils: I love coconut oil here.
-I used unrefined coconut oil and really can’t taste it in the final product.
-Olive oil will lend an herbal note to the bread, if you’re into that.
+I like to slice the bread before freezing and defrost individual slices, either by letting them rest at room temperature or lightly toasting them. *Oil options: I love coconut oil here.
+I used unrefined coconut oil and can hardly taste it in the final product.
+Olive oil might lend an herbal note to the muffins, if you’re into that (I tested with California Olive Ranch’s “Everyday” variety and couldn’t even taste it).
 Vegetable oil has a neutral flavor, but the average vegetable/canola oil is highly processed, so I recommend using cold-pressed sunflower oil or grapeseed oil if possible.
-Make muffins:Here’s my banana muffin recipe!
-Basically, divide the batter into 11 muffin cups (greased or lined with muffin liners, if necessary) and bake at 325 degrees for 23 minutes or so.
+Make muffins:Here’s my banana muffin recipe.
 Make it vegan: Use maple syrup instead of honey, replace the eggs with flax eggs and choose non-dairy milk (I used almond milk) or water.
 Make it dairy free: Choose non-dairy milk (I used almond milk) or water.
 Make it egg free: Replace the eggs with flax eggs.
-Make it gluten free: Bob’s Red Mill’s gluten-free blend works well here.
+Make it gluten free: Bob’s Red Mill’s gluten-free blend works best here.
+Do NOT substitute coconut flour.
 Make it lower in fat: I would argue that this bread contains a healthy amount of fat, but you can replace the oil with applesauce if you’re following a low-fat diet.
-If you love this recipe: You will also love my banana muffins, healthy pumpkin bread, pumpkin muffins and banana nut scones!
-Here are all of my baked goods and banana recipes.
-Recommended equipment: I am totally in love with my Fiesta Loaf Pan in Turquoise (affiliate link).